thisismyrobot/lishi-duplicator/README.md

 ## Files

-They are in this repository, or you can go to [Thingiverse](https://www.thingiverse.com/thing:7047489).
+They are the STL files in this repository, or you can go to [Thingiverse](https://www.thingiverse.com/thing:7047489).